furqanahmad03/MERN-AI-Image-Generation/README.md

-# 🖼️ AI Image Generator – MERN Stack
+# 🖼️ AI Image Generation – MERN Stack

 A full-stack MERN application that enables users to generate AI-powered images based on custom text prompts using the OpenAI API.
 The app supports image upload via Cloudinary, stores posts in MongoDB, and includes a responsive frontend with search functionality and loading indicators.